Last updated on: May 22, 2025

 Timeouts can occur in Jenkins due to resource constraints.
 Consider scaling the Jenkins agents or optimizing test execution to handle the load better.

 Use Jenkins caching to speed up builds.
-Cache node_modules
+Cache node_modules and browser binaries to avoid redundant downloads.

 Use Jenkins’ secret management to securely store credentials, like API keys or access tokens, for external services.